kiba/Writings/atg/chp8_setup.md

 It wasn't easy for her group to believe what the military was telling them, with dozen of individuals from the commander-in-chief to the lowest grunts testifying to the senators that they were in fact not lying at all.

-"Come this way," Colonel Mark Whitman said as he lead the senators into a massive hangar.
+"Come this way," General Mark Whitman said as he lead the senators into a massive hangar.
 The senators immediately noticed the centerpiece of the entire program, a ring-like object that had light focused on it, clearing a space in the back of the hangar in the sea of people and equipment.
 Manned machine gun posts were mounted against the ring.

 "So this is the stargate," Baldwin said.
 "So, I am supposed to believe that this device can open up to alien worlds?"
 The congresswoman couldn't believe what she was saying or taking seriously.